thoughtspot/community-tools/python_tools/org_ldap_sync_python_api/README.md

 Removed moo_100@ldap.thoughtspot.com User from orgs ['org3']
 Removed tsadmin@ldap.thoughtspot.com User from orgs ['org3']
 ```
+### Dry Run
+We also support a dry run step, which report metrics of users to be created/synced, Groups to be created/synced, Groups and Users to be purged and Groups and Users to be removed from specific orgs.

 ## Summary Reporting
 **Reported Metrics:** </br>
 Number of Orgs created</br>